The police response to the Uvalde shooting was riddled with failures, a new DOJ report says

 And it highlights anguished and panicked quotes from a 911 call by students trapped in the classroom — ''Help!'' ''Help!'' ''Help!'' ''I don't want to die.
 My teacher is dead'' — experiencing ''unimaginable horror'' while officers stood just outside in the hallway.

 ''I hope that the failures end today,'' said Kimberly Rubio, whose daughter Lexi Rubio was killed in the shooting. ''My child, our children are named in this report because they are dead.''
-Of the officers who failed that day, she added: "They should be named.''
+Of the officers who failed, she said: "They should be named.''

 Velma Lisa Duran, whose sister Irma Garcia was one of the teachers killed, said before the release of the report that she was daunted by the prospect of reliving the circumstances of her sister's death and what she really wanted was criminal charges.